jb-gy/HackwestX-Project/README.md

 A full-stack budget planning application that helps users track expenses, manage budgets, and visualize spending patterns.

-PS: This codebase in incomplete, and only covers the scope of my contributions to the project.
+PS: This codebase is incomplete, and only covers the scope of my contributions to the project.

 ## Features